Working with Camera / Blender

 Verge3D supports the following camera settings:

-Sensor Fit - how you viewport will react to changing its dimensions (or device orientation).
+How the viewport will react to changing its dimensions (or device orientation).
 This setting has somewhat different meaning in Verge3D.

 - Flying — free-flight view.

-- First-Person - first-person view with familiar character controls.
+- First-Person — first-person view with familiar character controls (WASD).

 Orbit Camera Settings

-Vertical Rotation Limits: Min Angle and Max Angle - vertical angle limits.
+- Vertical Rotation Limits: Min Angle, Max Angle

-Horizontal Rotation Limits: Min Angle and Max Angle - horizontal angle limits.
+- Horizontal Rotation Limits: Min Angle, Max Angle

 First-Person Camera Settings